Financial-Times/origami/README.md

 These events are anything to do with the component itself.

-- **o-comments.ready** - Emitted when the component has finished rendering and is ready for the user to interact with comments
+- **oComments.ready** - Emitted when the component has finished rendering and is ready for the user to interact with comments

 #### Comment

 These events are anything to do with comment interactions.

-- **o-comments.comment.posted** - Emitted when a users has successfully left a comment
+- **oComments.postComment** - Emitted when a users has successfully left a comment
-- **o-comments.comment.replied** - Emitted when a user has successfully left a comment which is a reply to an existing comment.
+- **oComments.replyComment** - Emitted when a user has successfully left a comment which is a reply to an existing comment.
-- **o-comments.comment.edited** - Emitted when a user has successfully edited their existing comment.
+- **oComments.editComment** - Emitted when a user has successfully edited their existing comment.
-- **o-comments.comment.liked** - Emitted when a users has liked a comment
+- **oComments.likeComment** - Emitted when a users has liked a comment
+- **oComments.toxicComment** - Emitted when a user attempted to leave a comment that was flagged as toxic by the auto moderation

 ## Sass
 _Remember to start your codeblocks with three backticks and "sass" so your markup is syntax highlighted correctly._